DrMartinGonzo/yapjax/README.md

 ## Example

-Of course, these examples needs to be bundled by browserify, webpack or etc...
+These examples needs to be bundled by browserify, webpack or etc...

 ### Simple
 ```javascript